w-disaster/session-service/README.md

 ## Usage

-In order to ru it, specify the following environment variables:
+In order to run it, specify the following environment variables:
 - `SESSION_SERVICE_PORT`: Port where to deploy the service
 - `SESSION_SERVICE_HOSTNAME`: Hostname where to deploy the service
 - `PROFILE_SERVICE_HOSTNAME`: Profile Service hostname